 “Locality” means a California city, county, or city and county, or the duly constituted governing body of an Indian reservation or rancheria that has jurisdiction over a Qualifying Infill Area or a Tribally Designated Housing Entity.

-“Lower Income” has the meaning set forth in Health and Safety Code section 50079.5.
+“Lower-Income” has the meaning set forth in Health and Safety Code section 50079.5.

-“Major Transit Stop” means an existing rail transit station, a ferry terminal served by either a bus or rail transit service, or the intersection of two or more major bus routes with a frequency of service interval of 15 minutes or less during the morning and afternoon peak commute periods (as defined in Public Resources Code section 21064.3)..
+“Major Transit Stop” means a site containing any of the following: (1) An existing rail or bus rapid transit station.
+(2) A ferry terminal served by either a bus or rail transit service.
+(3) The intersection of two or more major bus routes with a frequency of service interval of 15 minutes or less during peak hours.
+Peak hours are limited to the time between 7 a.m. to 10 a.m., inclusive, and 3 p.m. to 7 p.m., inclusive, Monday through Friday, or the alternative peak hours designated for the transportation corridor by the transit agency.
+This level of service must have been publicly posted by the provider at some point between January 2020 and the time of application.

-“Master Development” means the proposed residential units within the Qualifying Infill Area identified in the Program application.
+“Master Development” means the proposed residential units within the Qualifying Infill Project(s) or Qualifying Infill Area identified in the Program application.

-“Moderate Income” has the meaning set forth in Health and Safety Code section 50093.
+“Moderate-Income” has the meaning set forth in Health and Safety Code section 50093.

 “MHP” shall mean the Multifamily Housing Program authorized and governed by Health and Safety Code sections 50675 through 50675.14 and the Multifamily Housing Program Guidelines.